Aldi’s hair dryer looks like the Dyson supersonic – but it’s £14.99

 You can also use this cool shot to hold your hair in place once you’ve styled it.
 While it doesn’t appear to come with any styling attachments (the Dyson supersonic does), the model is corded and is available in blue or pink.

-If you want to get your hands on the ionic hair dryer, make your way to your local Aldi store from 11 August.
+If you want to get your hands on the ionic hair dryer, make your way to your local Aldi store now.

 Looking for more Aldi must-haves?
 These are the latest Specialbuys to have on your radar